meg-codes/bash-notes/Directories.md

 cat myfile.txt
 ```

-`myfile.txt` is the first argument of the program `cat`, which conCATenates the contents of
+`myfile.txt` is the first argument of the program `cat`, which conCATenates the contents
 of a list of files.

 ## Always use 'man'.